spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 {% info_block infoBox "Note" %}

-After you created a merchant, you can not delete it completely.
+After you create a merchant, you can not delete it completely.
 You can only [deactivate](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchants.html#activating-and-deactivating-merchants) the merchant.

 {% endinfo_block %}